eoinparkinson/thunkable-templates/projects/retro-login-template.md

 * Any other error (may contain a long error code)
 * Confirming that a password reset link has been sent

 The users credentials are stored in the app, so they do not have to enter a password every time they sign in.
 An app variable called **authUserID** will get the users Firebase Authentication ID and store it as an app variable.
-This makes it easy for getting extra pieces data such as a profile picture or a custom list, specific to that user.
+This makes it easy for storing and retrieving user-specific data from an external data source, such as the users name, bio or profile picture.

 ![4 Screen Preview - Retro Login Template](/images/4-screen-app-preview-retro-1.png)

 <div style="display: flex; justify-content: center;">